LGBTQ rights in Italy: Hate crimes and hate speech

 In July 2020, debate resumed on the proposal to extend anti-racism laws to outlaw discrimination and hate crimes against women, gay and transgender people, following a number of attacks in preceding months against LGBT people.
 It modifies an existing law punishing offenses based on someone's race or religion with up to four years in jail.
 The proposal, drafted by Democratic Party MP Alessandro Zan, supported by the centre-left coalition, while the Lega, Brothers of Italy and the Italian bishops' conference opposed it; Forza Italia treated the Bill as a matter of consciousness and granted its MPs a free vote.

 Italy's lower house approved the bill on 4 November 2020 by a vote of 265 to 193.
 The bill died in the Senate on 27 October 2021 following a 131—154 secret ballot vote.

 On 28 October 2021, the Chamber of Deputies approved in a 271–16 vote a proposed infrastructure law containing a provision which made it illegal to display advertisement containing homophobic or transphobic messages on streets and vehicles.
 The draft law was approved by the Senate as well on 4 November in a 190–34 vote.
 In both Houses, the Government used its powers under the Standing Orders to force a single vote on the whole Bill, contrary to the usual procedure, whereby a vote on the full Bill must be preceded by a vote on each Article and on each proposed amendment.
 This forced MPs who opposed the anti-discrimination provision but supported other parts of the Bill to vote in favour.
 The proposal was ultimately signed into law by President Sergio Mattarella on 9 November and came into force on 10 November.

 Regional laws

-Map showing Italian regions that have passed local LGBT-inclusive anti-discrimination laws in pink.

 In 2004, Tuscany became the first Italian region to ban discrimination based on sexual orientation and gender identity in the areas of employment, education, public services and accommodations.
 The Berlusconi Government challenged the new law in court, asserting that only the central Government had the right to pass such a law.
 The Constitutional Court overturned the provisions regarding accommodations (with respect to private homes and religious institutions), but otherwise upheld most of the legislation.
 Since then, the regions of Liguria (November 2009), Marche (February 2010), Sicily (March 2015), Piedmont (June 2016), Umbria (April 2017), Emilia-Romagna (July 2019), Campania (August 2020) and Apulia (July 2024) enacted similar measures.